 During our discussion I spoke about Rubicon’s holistic mission to end waste in all of its forms, not just in terms of materials going to landfill, but wasted time, wasted tax dollars, and wasted human potential.

 Smart Cities Connect to End Waste

 For cities, the notion of ending waste should be front and center, as is true for Fort Collins, CO; Irving, TX; Spokane, WA; and the dozens of other cities with which Rubicon® has announced smart city partnerships in the last two years.
-Ending waste should be the underpinning of any municipality’s smart cities mission.
+Ending waste should be the underpinning of any municipality’s smart city mission.
 When cities use their existing assets—such as garbage trucks, street sweepers, and snow plows, to not just perform their traditional services, but also to gather data about things like community conditions and infrastructure conditions—these cities are maximizing the ROI of these vehicles, and improving the quality of life for citizens across all zip codes.